SatelCreative/spylib/README.md

 We use the [python poetry](https://python-poetry.org/) package to manage this package.
-Follow the official instructions to install poetry on your system then once you clone this repository just just need to do the following to install the dependencies from the development environment, as well as install `satel-python` in [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable):
+Follow the official instructions to install poetry on your system then once you clone this repository just just need to do the following to install the dependencies from the development environment, as well as install `spylib` in [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable):
 ```bash
 poetry install